Russian Imperial Stout (Bourbon barrel aged)

 2 oz American medium toast oak cubes - added to brite tank, steeped 21 days

 *If you prefer to use liquid yeast, Wyeast 1056 American Ale or White Labs WLP001 California Ale are excellent choices as they are the same clean fermenting Chico strain as US-05.
-You'll need to use 11 packs/vials or make an appropriate starter.
+You'll need ~1080 billion cells (10-11 fresh packs) or an equivalent starter.

 Purchasing through our affiliate links helps support our site at no extra cost to you.
 We thank you!

 - Add 625mg potassium metabisulphite to 25 gallons water to remove chlorine / chloramine (if required).
 (Given the high amount of grain used and longer boil time, with 20 gallon kettles you will need to fill the HLT and MLT separately with water).